 From bad to worse…

 Recently, I had a client who consulted me after marriage counseling hadn’t managed to improve a situation like this.
 Despite her hope that the counselor would help her husband understand how his behavior was hurting his wife, marriage and family, she was nonetheless frustrated at how her husband “spun” the situation to the counselor.

 He downplayed the relationship and frequency of texts, and instead said that his wife was “bored” at home with the kids and was letting her insecurities get the better of her.
 He also said that she “didn’t understand” the relationship he had with his co-worker and that they were “just friends.”
 By the end of the counseling session, this wife felt that her behavior – not her husband’s – was being challenged.

 Of course, both spouses in a marriage need to look at their behavior; however, that doesn’t mean that one person’s behavior isn’t more problematic and in this case, it was the husband’s – particularly as he was now in the habit of locking his phone, deleting text-messages from the co-worker and lying about meeting her after-hours on several occasions.

 From “texting” to “affair.”

 And that’s how it often escalates – from texting to an affair in record time.
 That’s because texting creates an artificial sense of intimacy between people.
 They can say things to each other, flirtatious things, that they’d never say in person.
 On top of that, co-workers already have a sort of shared life that is separate from the one they have with their spouses.

-Not that long ago, I was interviewed by FOX to discuss the findings of a survey I took in my practice.
+Not that long ago, I was interviewed by a major media outlet to discuss the findings of a survey I took in my practice.
 I recorded where 300 clients said their spouse had met their affair partner, and then I listed the top six places.

 The workplace was number one.
 (In case you’re wondering, that was followed by the gym, social media, a social circle, a volunteering gig and church.)